iferres/simurg/README.md

-# simba: Simulate a Bacterial Pangenome in R
+# simurg: Simulate a Bacterial Pangenome in R

 This R package is intended to produce simulated pangenomes using reference sequences as starting point (MRCA), and both Neutral and Infinitely Many Genes (IMG) models to produce changes along branches of a simulated coalescent tree.

 ## Installation

-The simplest way of installing simba is using `devtools` package:
+The simplest way of installing `simurg` is using `devtools` package:

 ```r
 if (!require(devtools)) {